Which companies offer the cheapest non-owner car insurance in North Carolina?

 Insurance.com's top choices for non-owner car insurance

-Take a closer look at our top picks for non-owner car insurance in North Carolina.
+Explore our top recommendations for non-owner car insurance in North Carolina.

 State Farm

-State Farm is our top choice for non-owner car insurance in North Carolina.
-Its average annual non-owner car insurance cost is $285.
-State Farm has an AM Best score of A++ and a low NAIC complaint ratio of 0.7.
+Our top choice for non-owner car insurance in North Carolina is State Farm, with an average rate of $285 for liability coverage.
+State Farm holds an AM Best rating of A++ and has an NAIC complaint ratio of 0.7.

 Erie Insurance